rachmadvwp/nengo-loihi/docs/overview.rst

 you will only need to interact with your local machine and the superhost.

-.. note:: If you are setting up a new host or board,
+.. note:: If you are setting up a new superhost,
+          see the :doc:`setup/superhost` page.

-          see the :doc:`setup/host-board` page.
+          If you are setting up a new host or board, see the :doc:`setup/host-board` page.

 Software